Update your filters to get more cards to display. Reach out if you are having any problems.

 Interested in a credit card provider with a substantial and long-standing history?
 Bendigo Bank might be a perfect fit for you.
 With a heritage spanning over 150 years, Bendigo Bank has accumulated a wealth of experience over the years.
 But what valuable lessons has it acquired during its journey?

 So, Bendigo Bank believes in community.
 But does that positive thinking trickle down to its financial products?
 Offering everything from loans and insurance, to bank accounts and credit cards, Bendigo Bank has a pretty decent selection of products to choose from.
 When it comes to credit cards, it’s simply a matter of comparing what’s on offer to find out if any of them are good for you.

-First off the blocks is the Bendigo Bank Low Rate Credit Card.
-This is Bendigo Bank’s version of a low rate, low fee card.
-So, what does Low Rate have to offer – and who is it good for?
+First off the blocks is the Bendigo Bright credit card.
+This is Bendigo Bank’s version of a low-rate, low-fee card.
+So, what does Bright have to offer, and who is it good for?

-A low rate credit card is one that charges a low rate of interest.
-A low fee card is one that charges a low annual fee.
-Some low rate cards have high annual fees, while some low fee cards have high interest rates.
-Luckily for us, Bendigo Bank Low Rate offers both low rates and low fees.
+A low-rate credit card is one that charges a low rate of interest.
+A low-fee card is one that charges a low annual fee.
+Some low-rate cards have high annual fees, while some low-fee cards have high interest rates.
+The Bendigo Bright card ticks both boxes by giving you low rates and low fees.

 Cards with low annual fees can be great for cardholders who don’t use their card that often.
 Day-to-day they may use cash or debit cards.
 However, a credit card can be good to have in case of an emergency.

 Something big comes up and you don’t have the cash to cover it?
 You could pay with your emergency card.
 In the meantime though, before that emergency pops up, you’re not paying heaps in annual fees to keep the card in your wallet.

 In the low-fee category, Bendigo Bank goes one better: its Bendigo Ready credit card has zero annual fee, ever.
 And, it also offers no international transaction fees, which is a perk usually reserved for premium cards.